Ghini/ghini.desktop/doc/use_cases-jbq.rst

   below it, species and accessions, and synonymies.

-- At times, the program gives error messages, which are not really relevant, be prepared to see them and just don't panic.
+- At times, the program gives error messages, which are not really relevant, but may be surprising. |dontpanic_png| and report to the developers.

+- When contacting the developers, they will definitely ask for technical information, or at least to see a screenshot.
+Help them help you.

 1. Abrir el banco de datos
 ----------------------------------------------------------------------------